roy-xss/NBA-grame-predictions/RUN.md

 -Jupyter extension <br>
 (the alternative option is to use the anaconda prompt to activate jupyter notebook/lab) <br>

-Note: It is not adviced to run the whole notebook as the data scraping part takes extremely long time <br> For more specific directions please refer to the video.
+Note: It is adviced to only view the notebook as the data scraping part takes extremely long time to run.
+The code's functionality will be demonstrated in the video<br>
+For more specific directions please refer to the video.